A248/LibertyBans/docs/Network-Installation.md

 To remedy this, you should use a limbo server.
 A limbo server is a specific backend server where unauthenticated users go, and they can't leave the limbo server unless logged in.

-After setting up a limbo server, you have two options:
-* If running LibertyBans on the proxy, look at the `alts-registry` setting in the config.yml.
+After setting up a limbo server, look at the `alts-registry` setting in the config.yml.
 There, you can ensure that players joining the limbo server won't have their IP addresses recorded.
+Steps:
+* If running LibertyBans on the proxy:
+  * Set `register-on-connection` to false.
+  * Write the names of the limbo servers under `servers-without-ip-registration`.
+* If running LibertyBans on the backend servers:
+  * Set `register-on-connection` to false in the limbo servers' LibertyBans config.
+  * Set `register-on-connection` to true everywhere else.

+Alternatively, you could use partial installation of LibertyBans (on some backend servers) to achieve the same effect:
-* If running LibertyBans on the backend servers, LibertyBans should only be installed on the backend servers where fully authenticated players can join.
-That is, every server *except* the limbo server.
+  * Only install LibertyBans on the backend servers where fully authenticated players can join.
+That is, every backend server *except* the limbo server.
+  * This will achieve the same goal of not logging false IP address history, and you won't need to touch the `alts-registry` settings.
+  * Note that banned players will be able to join the limbo servers, but that may not matter to you.

 ### Multiple Proxies